GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/index.md

 {% endAside %}

-Additionaly, keep up with Chrome extensions news by visiting our [What's new page][doc-whats-new].
+Additionally, keep up with Chrome extensions news by visiting our [What's new page][doc-whats-new].
 If you need assistance with a development problem, visit our [help page][doc-get-help]

 Thank you for being a member of the extension developer community.
 We're glad you are here!